AUCOHL/sky130-builds/Readme.md

+sky130-builds is no longer maintained.
+Consider using [volare](https://github.com/efabless/volare) instead.

+---
 # Sky130 Builder
 This repo builds sky130A and sky130B using OpenLane, creates an xzipped tarball, then uploads the results as GitHub release artifacts.